Data Storage Considerations¶

 Managing Costs for Large, High-Churn Tables¶

-In most data warehouses, tables are typically either fact or dimension tables, which have different usage patterns and, therefore, different storage considerations:
+In data platforms, tables are typically either fact or dimension tables, which have different usage patterns and, therefore, different storage considerations:

 Fact tables are typically very large in size and experience a low degree of churn (row updates or deletes).
 Most changes to fact tables are inserts of new data or, in some cases, deletions of older data.
 CDP is ideal for fact tables as it provides full data protection at a very low storage cost.